-Administrative Probation.
+1. Administrative Probation.
 The placing of a student on probation by an administrator, which may include denial of participation in extracurricular activities, and may require the student to maintain frequent contact with a staff member assigned responsibility for monitoring his/her activities.

-Bus Expulsion.
+2. Bus Expulsion.
 The removal of district approved transportation privileges for a period of time to be determined by the School Board.
 During the expulsion period, it is the responsibility of the parent or legal guardian to provide transportation to and from school for the student.

-Bus Suspension.
-Bus suspension is defined as the temporary removal of a student from district approved transportation for a period not to exceed ten (10) school days.
+3. Bus Suspension.
+Bus suspension is defined as the temporary removal of a student from district approved transportation for a period not to exceed ten school days if assigned by the principal or designee, and not to exceed 45 school days if assigned by the Superintendent.
 During the bus suspension period, it is the responsibility of the parent or legal guardian to provide transportation to and from school for the student.

-Counseling.
-Guidance and written direction given to a student in a conference with teachers, Guidance Counselors, and/or school administrators where problems are discussed and future expectations outlined.
+4. Counseling.
+Guidance and written direction given to a student in a conference with teachers, School Counselors, and/or school administrators where problems are discussed and future expectations outlined.